-If you work at an office, always takes the car to work and isn’t really active besides your scheduled gym and cardio sessions, cutting down and getting those abs will be a whole lot harder.
+If you work at an office, always take the car to work, and aren’t really active besides your scheduled gym and cardio sessions, cutting down and getting those abs will be a whole lot harder.

-NEAT, short for non-exercise activity thermogenesis, is all the activity that you won’t think of as exercise.
-It might be biking to work, shopping, cleaning or something completely else.
+NEAT, short for non-exercise activity thermogenesis, is all the activities that you won’t think of as exercise.
+It might be biking to work, shopping, cleaning, or something completely else.